Music for the Burial Service

 It is perhaps only fitting that, along with the Liturgy of Marriage, the text of the Burial Service has become part of the consciousness of the English-speaking world.
 Archbishop Cranmer's superb selection of biblical quotation is itself much-quoted.
 But most interesting of all is the instruction in the Book of Common Prayer that some of these 'sentences' may be sung, and a number of composers have composed music for them.

 Thomas Morley was one of the first to set the Burial Sentences to music, but little is known of it before its re-discovery by William Croft.
 Perhaps the destruction during the Civil War and Commonwealth can account for the lack of contemporary sources of this well-loved collection of short pieces.
 However, it is more curious that the earliest complete sources date from the 18th century.
-There is only one 16th century Tenor part book in existence, in which the composer is not stated.
-Morley is credited as the composer by the time of the Restoration, however, scholars continue to debate whether it really is his work.
+The earliest partial source is a tenor part book (Tenbury MS 1382) c.
+1617 of Man that is born, In the midst of life, and a different setting of Thou knowest Lord.